 480 Hay St, Perth WA 6000

-In partnership with ECU, this edition of the WA Mining Club 2019 Education Series will address balancing the needs of cultural heritage and business for the mining industry and the State.
+In partnership with Edith Cowan University, this WA Mining Club 2019 Education Series panel discussion will explore balancing the needs of cultural heritage and indigenous business opportunities in the WA Mining industry

-We anticipate our speakers will discuss the importance of generating jobs and business opportunities for Aboriginal and Torres Strait Islander people.
-We hope to hear the next steps that the mining industry should take in order to engage the next generation of Indigenous people and how to position working in mining as a long and enjoyable career option, and a positive community member.
+Our speakers will discuss the importance of generating jobs and business opportunities and explore the next steps that the mining industry should take in order to engage the next generation of Indigenous people.

-Allan is passionate about changing the dialogue for Aboriginal Australians and believe that culture, education and employment are key to leaving a positive legacy and Closing the Gap.
+Allan is passionate about changing the dialogue for Aboriginal Australians and believes that culture, education and employment are key to leaving a positive legacy and ‘closing the gap’.

-Mr Wells holds a Bachelor of Business in Accounting, is a Fellow of CPA Australia, a Certified Finance and Treasury Professional and a Graduate of the Australian Institute of Company Directors.
+Mr Wells holds a Bachelor of Business in Accounting from Curtin University, is a Fellow of CPA Australia, a Certified Finance and Treasury Professional and a Graduate Member of the Australian Institute of Company Directors.
 Mr Wells is also a director of not-for-profit Alzheimer’s WA and the chairman of the Salvation Army business advisory committee.